yanghengtang/tp/docs/DeveloperGuide.md

 Step 3.
 The created `AddAppointmentCommand` instance is returned to `LogicManager` and its `execute` method is called.
 `AddAppointmentCommand#execute` then calls `Model#addAppointment` and with the given `Appointment`.
-The `Appointment` is then added to the filteredAppointmentList by calling `FilteredList#addAppointment`.

 The example usage scenario for the add patient and add doctor mechanisms would be very similar to the above scenario.